A simple unified explanation of several genetic issues on today's human population and on archaic humans: Examples of reproductively disadvantageous regions

-\begin{example} There is evidence that Europe in the last 60,000 years has been a region with fluctuating living conditions and that population size in the good periods has partly been restored by immigration.
+\begin{example} {\rm There is evidence that Europe in the last 50,000-100,000 years has been a region with unstable, fluctuating living conditions and that population size after the bad periods has partly been restored by immigration.
 Following the work in \cite{Morin}, there was a population contraction in the period 40,000-35,000 years BP, and something similar around the glacial maximum, in the period around 18,000 years BP, long after the Neandertals had disappeared.
-Besides these big fluctuations, there has likely been many smaller fluctuations. \end{example}

-\begin{example} In a big part of the industrialized world today, the population does not reproduce itself but is dependent on immigration to keep up the population size.
-There is a big area where, on average, every individual has no more than $1.6$ children. \end{example}
+Besides these big fluctuations, there has likely been many smaller fluctuations, even in the last 15,000 years.
+There is evidence that living conditions in Asia have been more stable than in Europe and in Africa even more stable than in Asia.
+From this it follows that, relative to Africa, Asia has been reproductively disadvantageous and Europe even more reproductively disadvantageous.
+The computations above indicate that even a small reproductive disadvantage will, over time, lead to the disappearance of mtDNA, y-chromosomes and selectively neutral genes.} \end{example}